zachboth/the-vanual/_posts/2015-01-08-preparation.markdown

 #### <span class="number"><span>3</span></span> Grind all surface rust off

 Using an angle grinder and wire brush attachment, grind off any and all surface rust from inside your van.
-Look for uneven surfaces on the metal to find rust that is concealed by your van's paint job.
+Look for subtle, uneven surfaces on the metal to find rust that is concealed by your van's paint job.
+For tight areas and corners, you will have to use a small wire brush to scrape the rust off.

 <img src="../img/post-images/preparation-grind.jpg" />